 By the way, The Food Matters philosophy is all about eating more plants and fewer animal products and processed foods—and the positive impact this has on our health and the environment.
 The project is fueled by food bloggers but everyone is welcome to cook through Mark Bittman’s The Food Matters Cookbook along with us!

 Back to the recipe: I hope you’ll give this one a try.
-Slow roasted delicata squash, basted in an addictive chipotle and honey sauce, is delightful on its own but turns into a healthy, complete meal when served on a bed of “refried” black beans and cilantro lime rice.
-I improvised the black bean recipe, and the rice was inspired by aptly-named Chipotle Mexican Grill, the sustainable burrito chain we all know and love.
+Roasted delicata squash, basted in an addictive chipotle and honey sauce, is delightful on its own but turns into a healthy, complete meal when served on a bed of “refried” black beans and cilantro lime rice.
+I improvised the black bean recipe, and the cilantro lime rice was inspired by aptly-named Chipotle Mexican Grill, the sustainable burrito chain we all know and love.

 I raced against the setting sun to photograph this recipe late Saturday afternoon.
 Feeling rushed, I took several shortcuts, fortunately without undesirable consequences.
 I used organic canned beans instead of home-cooked beans, skipped the wooden skewers for the squash, and cooked the rice in my hand-me-down rice cooker.
 I hardly measured ingredients and tossed saucy spoons all over my messy kitchen counters, but the end result was a smashing success.